clarktrimble/ba-blog/content/blog/stator/index.md

 }
 ```

-Golang channels at thier classic best! :)
+Golang channels at thier classic best!

-When the `ticker` fires, register (again), or when `ctx`'s `cancelFunc` is called (from a goroutine elsewhere), unregister and exit, but not before decrementing the waitgroup.
+When `ticker` fires, re-register, _or_ when `ctx`'s `cancelFunc` is called (from a goroutine elsewhere), unregister and exit, but not before decrementing the waitgroup.

 A tidy little worker indeed, but what about the actual register/unregister?
 Let's take a quick peek at `unregister` as it's a little more interesting:

 ```go